alik15/obsidian-git-sync/learningandguides/Kubernetes/Kubernetes Deployment Guide.md

 ![[Pasted image 20230818213222.png]]

-Next you can deploy a pod by running the following
+Next you can deploy a pod by running the following:

 ```shell
 kubectl apply -f https://k8s.io/examples/pods/simple-pod.yaml
 ```

-To check if the pod is deployed and running you can run the following
+To check if the pod is deployed and running you can run the following:

 ```shell
 kubectl get pods
 ```

-You should get the following output
+You should get the following output:

 ![[Pasted image 20230818213423.png]]

-{screenshots of all these outputs }